rtomasa/Alpha-Player/README.md

 just execute `make` or make DEBUG=1 if you want a more verbose execution

 # IMPORTANT NOTE!!!
-This core has benn tested only in Raspberry Pi devices using a development version of RePlay OS
+This core has been tested only in Raspberry Pi devices using a development version of RePlay OS

 # Controls